 The wide angle of the GoPro means that the further away you are from the subject the smaller the subject will look.
 Whether you are trying to photograph a building or your friends it’s a good idea to get up close.

-You should experiment before you leave on your trip to see how close you really need to get but you will actually be surprised with how close you can stand to what you are photographing and still be able to capture an incredible shot.
+You should experiment before you leave on your trip to see how close you really need to get.
+You will actually be surprised with how close you can stand to what you are photographing and still be able to capture an incredible shot.

 Even when you are taking selfies you’ll notice right away that the camera held out at arms length is still able to capture quite a bit of your surroundings.

-The same goes with regular photos that you take so it’s always a good idea to get close to your subject and even closer than what would seem reasonable with a normal point-and-shoot or DSLR camera
+The same goes with regular photos that you take.
+It’s always a good idea to get close to your subject and even closer than what would seem reasonable with a normal point-and-shoot or DSLR camera.